-Belgian waffles are world famous.
-This Gaufre gourmet is happily consumed as a desert or snack in Belgium and as a breakfast dish in the US.
+Belgian waffle are is famous.
+World famous.
+This gourmet Gaufre is happily consumed as a desert or snack in Belgium and as a breakfast dish in the US.

 I'm surprised how far the scent of the waffle caries.
-Our friends have moved with their new born child to Tahiti to take over a family waffle business.
-It's been a couple of years and they are not back yet, other then to visit, so we assume gaufres are flourishing right in the vicinity of Bora Bora.
+Our friends have moved with their newborn child to Tahiti to take over a family waffle business.
+It's been a couple of years and they are not back yet so we assume gaufres are flourishing right in the vicinity of Bora Bora.

 United States, waffles are popular enough that the franchised restaurant chain Waffle House has more than 1,000 restaurants in 24 states.
 In 2001, it claimed to have sold more than 442 million waffles in the previous 46 years.
 Frozen waffles made their convenience food debut in U.S. grocery stores in 1953.